or……. Can you do it any cheaper?

-Hard times can fall on any of us, at any time and I, and probably most therapists, honestly sympathise and will do our best.
+I understand that hard times can fall on any of us at any time and I honestly sympathise and will do my best.
 There are however, people who are outstandingly outrageous.

 For instance, someone rang to talk about Mizan.
 I spent a long time listening to her symptoms before explaining how I thought I could help, what would be involved, how much time would be taken in the first treatment (three hours), the products that I would give her to take home (worth £20), the long personalised email, links to videos I was asked how much it would be.
 When I told her the fee there was a short silence followed by, “I thought it would be about £5”.
 Really.

 Then there was the time a new client asked for a discount because she was having a conservatory built.
 And when someone told me she’d had to pay £150 to get her hair done so was a bit short.